Injured in the HA451 flight from Honolulu to Sydney? Contact us today for a free consultation. We are currently signing up cases for HA451 and HA35.

 - and More.

 We are here for the victims of the Hawaiian Airlines turbulence accident.
 We understand how difficult this time can be and we want to make the process of recovering compensation as efficient and smooth as possible.
-Our attorneys will help you calculate the economic and non-economic damages you incurred to ensure you are correctly compensated.
+Hawaiian airlines turbulence injury attorneys will help you calculate the economic and non-economic damages you incurred to ensure you are correctly compensated.

 Who Can I Hold Responsible For My Injuries?